|1:30pm – 6:00pm||Registration Open|

 Eric Schlesinger, CISO, Polaris Alpha

-With research, exploration, and problem solving, Polaris Alpha provides governments around the world with engineering and tools designed to protect the warfighter and allied communities.
+With research, exploration, and problem solving, Polaris Alpha provides engineering and tools designed to protect the warfighter and allied communities.
 Like many organizations targeted by ransomware, Polaris Alpha knows it can face significant mitigation and recovery costs across not only data and productivity loss, but fixes and possible regulatory penalties.
 With that in mind, the organization began to apply the concept of honeypots to delay and detect a ransomware infection.
 Join us for this session to learn how their STONEWALL project uses deception technology to create a ransomware defendable network that chokes and slows down a threat, thereby allowing security teams to be alerted before the ransomware attacks production assets.

 Alissa Johnson, CISO, Xerox